abinit/abinit/doc/developers/abimkdocs.md

 * for mdwall: "MolecularDynamics_expert"
 * for gwpara: "parallelism_useful, GW_basic"

-The latter is a case where one input variable is associated to two topics, with a different tribe for topic "parallelism" and topic "GW".
+The latter is a case where one input variable is associated to two topics, with a different relevance for topic "parallelism" and topic "GW".